Donald Trump Mocks Jamie Dimon’s Presidential Hopes

 — Donald J. Trump (@realDonaldTrump) September 13, 2018

-Regardless, Dimon said he did not see his political ambitions lasting beyond the Democratic primary, where he believe he would face a difficult liberal field.
+Regardless, Dimon said he did not see his political ambitions lasting beyond the Democratic primary, where he believes that he would face a difficult liberal field.

-“I can’t beat the liberal side of the Democratic Party,” Dimon said, per CNBC, but concluded that party needs to stop bashing the business community and “get their act together.”
+“I can’t beat the liberal side of the Democratic Party,” Dimon said, per CNBC, adding that the party needs to stop bashing the business community and “get their act together.”

-CNN called Dimon “probably America’s most influential bank CEO,” heading the influential Business Roundtable, which promotes the interests of business in public policy.
-The news network said that Dimon has comment on Trump’s policies on trade and immigration after the presidential election.
+CNN has called Dimon “probably America’s most influential bank CEO,” heading the influential Business Roundtable, which promotes the interests of business in public policy.
+The news network said that Dimon has commented on Trump’s policies on trade and immigration previously, just after the presidential election of 2016.

 Dimon announced back in January that he and the board agreed that he would continue to lead JPMorgan until 2023.
-The company at the time promoted Daniel Pinto and Gordon Smith to co-president and co-chief operating officer, respectively, both seen as possible grooming opportunities, CNN stated.
+The company, at the time, promoted Daniel Pinto and Gordon Smith to co-president and co-chief operating officer respectively, both men seen as possible grooming opportunities, CNN stated.

 “Both have proven track records of working successfully across the firm and both truly possess the capabilities, character and intellect that exemplify great leadership,” Dimon said in a statement at the time, per CNN.